Florida Medicaid Asset Test

-An applicant may have only $2,000 of “countable assets” in order to qualify for Medicaid.
+An applicant may have only $2,000 of “countable assets” to qualify for Medicaid.
 However, if the applicant’s monthly income is less than $891, they can keep $5,000 of assets and $6,000 for a spousal case.
 As of 2018, the community spouse resource allowance is $123,600 of countable assets.

 Examples of countable assets include: